Why Do Babies Fight Sleep? Reasons and Remedies

 What Does Fighting Sleep Mean?

 If you are not aware of the signs of baby fighting sleep, it can get difficult to understand the actual meaning of fighting sleep itself.
 Try putting your child to sleep the way you do and there will be times when he expresses his irritation or frustration, maybe even crying out loud or pushing you away.
-This may even evolve into bending the back and rolling around, kicking and punching, and making a fuss in general.
+This may even evolve into bending the back and rolling around, kicking and punching, and making a fuss in general (1).

-Why Does a Baby Fight Sleep?
+Why Do Newborns Fight Sleep?

 Many parents struggle to understand why babies fight sleep during the day or other times when it is actually for their own benefit.
 There are a number of factors that help a baby fall asleep by itself naturally, and some of them can disturb him if they are not appropriately present or absent.